* 32-year-old, Doctor of Social Sciences (PhD, Sociology), poverty researcher at Y-Foundation

 * I love to exercise, cycle and play and collect retro Nintendo games

-In local elections in Helsinki in 2012 I received 612 votes and became elected as a Deputy Member of the City Council.
-In 2013 I was a Member of the Youth Committee of the City Council and in the on-going period (2014-2016), I am a board member of HUS – The Hospital District of Helsinki and Uusimaa – a joint authority formed by 24 municipalities.
-I acted as the Chairperson of the International Affairs Working Group of ViNO – Green youth and student in Finland in 2011.
+Previously I have also acted as Deputy Member of the City Council (2013-2017).
+I was a spokesperson of Federation of Green Youth and Students in Finland (ViNO) in 2013-2014.
+I have been a Member of the Youth Committee of the City Council (2013) and a board member of HUS – The Hospital District of Helsinki and Uusimaa – a joint authority formed by 24 municipalities (2014-2017).
+I have acted as the Chairperson of the International Affairs Working Group of ViNO in 2011.
 In 2012, I was a Member of the Board of ViNO, where I was in charge of international affairs.
-During 2013, I co-chaired ViNO together with Veli-Matti Partanen and in 2014 I continued the work together with Aaro Häkkinen.
 I have been a Member of the Greens’ Social Policy and Health Working Group in 2010-2011.
-I am also a Member of the Green Party Congress during the on-going period 2013-2015.
+I have also been a Member of the Green Party Congress during the period 2013-2015 and taken part to the meetings since that (as a Vice Chair of the party).

+I completed my Master’s degree from the Helsinki University in 2011 majoring in social policy and defended my PhD (Sociology) in 2017 at the University of Eastern Finland.
+I did my research on food aid and poverty.
+Previously I have been conducting my research on food aid and long-term homelessness and youth exclusion in Socca, which is The Centre of Excellence on Social Welfare in the Helsinki Metropolitan Area.
+I have been an exchange student in Uppsala University Sweden in 2007-2008 and worked as an intern at the Embassy of Finland in Stockholm in 2009.
+I have also studied at Sorbonne University in Paris in 2010 and at University of Oxford in 2016.
 I graduated from Mäkelänrinne high school of sports in 2004.
 Previously I have played football in the FC Kontu and Vuosaari Vikings, as well as practiced track and field in the Helsingin Kisa-Veikot -team.
-I completed my Master’s degree from the Helsinki University in 2011 majoring in social policy.
-Currently I am a Doctoral Student in sociology in the University of Eastern Finland.
-I am researching food aid and poverty.
-Previously I have been conducting my research in food aid and long-term homelessness in Socca, which is The Centre of Excellence on Social Welfare in the Helsinki Metropolitan Area.
-I have been an exchange student in Uppsala University Sweden in 2007-2008 and worked as an intern at the Embassy of Finland in Stockholm in 2009.
-I have also studied at Sorbonne University in Paris in 2010 and at University of Oxford in 2016.

 We are better off than ever before, yet some of us are left behind.
 Decision-makers must prevent poverty, build affordable housing, end homelessness and provide free, high-quality preschools, educational opportunities, libraries and community centers.
 Prevention of inequality and poverty is good for everyone’s well-being.